 Here at The Alchemist, we believe each and every member of the team has a vital part to play in the success of the company.
 That is why we offer huge amounts of training, are dedicated to career progression and can guarantee hard work and determination will be recognised.
 Ask any of the senior team how they got there…

 We have recently become a full living wage employer, meaning everyone – not just over 25s – earn the full living wage as standard.
 The training is tough and the job is not easy - but the rewards are there for the reaping.

-THE ALCHEMIST CURRENTLY HAS SITES IN MANCHESTER, LEEDS, LONDON AND BIRMINGHAM AND WE ARE EXPANDING AT A RATE OF KNOTS.
-OVER THE COMING MONTHS AND YEARS WE ARE OPENING IN LOCATIONS ALL OVER THE COUNTRY INCLUDING NEWCASTLE, ALDERLEY EDGE AND LONDON, BRINGING MANY MORE CAREER OPPORTUNITIES UP AND DOWN THE BRITISH ISLES.
+THE ALCHEMIST CURRENTLY HAS 12 SITES ACROSS THE UK INCLUDING MANCHESTER, LEEDS, LONDON AND BIRMINGHAM AND WE ARE EXPANDING AT A RATE OF KNOTS.
+OVER THE COMING MONTHS AND YEARS WE ARE OPENING IN LOCATIONS ALL OVER THE COUNTRY INCLUDING NOTTINGHAM, CARDIFF AND BRISTOL, BRINGING MANY MORE CAREER OPPORTUNITES UP AND DOWN THE BRITISH ISLES.

 We’re constantly on the lookout for talented,passionate people to join our team.Join the circle